Where to Stay in Apia

 From budget-friendly hostels to luxury hotels, here's what's available.

-Best for: Adventurous travelers, backpackers, and those seeking cultural immersion and beachfront living on a budget
+Best for: Adventurous travelers, budget backpackers, cultural immersion seekers.

-Best for: Solo travelers, budget-conscious visitors, and those wanting local insights and hospitality
+Best for: Solo travelers, couples, those wanting a local feel and good value.

 Booking Tips